matsarj/matsarj.github.io/_projects/PredictingRunOrPass.md

 <img src = '/projects/PredictingRunOrPass/Feature_Selection.png' style = "background:white; border: 2px solid black; width:50%; height:auto;"/>

 Based on these results, we choose the number of yards to go for a first down, as well as score differential, as the two features we will be using for our predictions.
 Next we separate our data into two subsets.
 Namely, we have a training subset consisting of 80% of the data, and a testing subset consisting of the other 20%.
-Here is a plot the testing data, with run in red and pass in blue.
+Here is a plot of the testing data, with run in red and pass in blue.
 The first plot represents the actual play calls and the second is our naive prediction.

 <img src = '/projects/PredictingRunOrPass/second_downs.png' style = "background:white; border: 2px solid black; width:70%; height:auto;"/>